apache/inlong-website/docs/quick_start/offline_data_sync/dolphinscheduler_example.md

 ### Use DolphinScheduler in offline synchronization

-During configure the offline synchronization task, choose DolphinScheduler when selecting the scheduling engine, then configure other parameters
+During configure the offline synchronization task, choose DolphinScheduler when selecting the scheduling engine, then configure other parameters.

 ![DolphinScheduler Task Configuration](img/pulsar_mysql/dolphinscheduler/ds_task_conf.png)

-For details about how to manage clusters and configure data nodes, see [Use Quartz built-in scheduling engine](quartz_example.md)
+For details about how to manage clusters and configure data nodes, see [Use Quartz built-in scheduling engine](quartz_example.md).

 After approval data flow, return to the [Synchronization] page and wait for the task configuration to succeed.
 Once configured successfully, the DolphinScheduler will periodically calls back InLong to synchronize offline data and the Manager will periodically submit Flink Batch Jobs to the Flink cluster.